this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - flow_units
      - flow rate units (string)

-The function is for the calculation of fluid in the annulus between two tubulars.
+The function is for the calculation of fluid in the annulus between two tubular.
 It takes in five value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of consistency factor units that can be input into the function see the Viscosity units section under Fluids Conversions.
 To see the range of diameter units that can be input into the function see the Diameter units section under General Conversions.
 To see the range of flow rate factor units that can be input into the function see the Flow Rate units section under Drilling Conversions.
 The function returns a dictionary of different viscosity units and values, to see the range of viscosity units returned see the example code below or the Viscosity units section under Fluid Conversions.

 .. code:: python